dtmcdona/DM_Tasklist/README.md

 # DM_Tasklist
-This project is a basic RPA system that uses Fast API endpoints as a backend for storing action sequences and it streams screen data to the React.js frontend project (DM_React)
+This project is a basic RPA system that uses Fast API endpoints as a backend for storing action sequences and streams screen data to the React.js frontend project (DM_React)

 To run this project via uvicorn you will need to install the following:
 1. This project uses a virtual xvfb display but if you would like to disable this feature then